MuzaffarShaikh87/Javascript30/README.md

 # Javascript30
-Learning Points for this tuotrial:
+Learning Points for this tutorial:

 2)CSS + JS Clock: